 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 My Welbilt bread machine is older and the bread is sticking to the bottom and lower sides of the loaf pan when it is fully baked.
 Can I take the kneaded dough out of the loaf pan before the final rising and spray the loaf pan with cooking spray and then return it to the machine and put the kneaded dough back into the pan for the baking process?
 (I might also try to remove the dough blade during this process as well.)
 I have tried to spray the pan with the dough in it with mixed results.

 Yes, you can take the kneaded dough out and then spray the pan.

 I have a breadmaker that the bread sticks in the bottom.
 What is the solution to getting the bread out without tearing all up?
-Also, what is the solution to keep it from sticking in the first place?

 Try spraying the container and beater with Pam or rub it with oil before you put in all the ingredients.
 Also make sure you turn the beater back and forth to loosen it (little thing that mixes the bread) before trying to remove the loaf.

 What brand and model of breadmaker is this?
 I have been looking for a breadmaker that does not contain teflon.

 This tip is a little different from what you are asking for, but really worth trying.
 I have a breadmaker, but I don't like the hard thick crust that I get from it.
 So I now use my own favorite bread recipe and just use the dough cycle to mix and knead it.
 Then I stop the machine, place it in a greased bowl, turn, cover and let rise until double.